From Coast to Canvas: How to Capture St Ives in Spring

 Our range of studio and online courses seascape courses will give you all the tools you need to be able to capture that fleeting moment when a wave crashes on the shore.

-3. Mastering colour palette
+3. Mastering a colour palette

 The colours of a coastal scene can vary significantly depending on the weather, time of day, and location.
 A well-thought-out palette with shades of blue, green, sandy neutrals, and warm sunlit tones can bring authenticity to your work.
 Window in Plein Air will also arm you with the tools and a plan for setting up your workspace outdoors.